Unlocking the customer signal

 When this makes sense

 You just finished a Bullseye Customer Sprint and the stakes for your next build are high.
-You have a strong hypothesis about your ICP and want evidence before (and during) a major dev cycle.
+You have a strong hypothesis about your best customer and want evidence before (or during) a major dev cycle.
 You want to catch market shifts while you build, not months after.

 Skip this if: you're still in pure exploration mode (no hypothesis yet).
-We’d recommend the Bullseye Customer Sprint to first define your target.
+We’d recommend the Bullseye Customer Sprint to first stake your target.
 Or you already have a structured, weekly-ish process for interviewing net-new customers.
-Maybe you have a rotating customer council.
+Maybe you have a rotating customer advisory councils/cohorts.

 What it costs